 |

-The purpose of this challenge is to honor one of our Heritage Members, Eileen Gudmundson, who has moved to live with her daughter in California.
+The purpose of this exhibit is to honor one of our Heritage Members, Eileen Gudmundson, who moved to live with her daughter in California and passed away in December 2025.
 She left all (hmmm- well, probably not “ALL”) her hand-dyed fabrics behind.

 Eileen was well-known in PQG for her simple piecing and quilting style even PRIOR to the development of the new Modern Quilting movement.
-She prefers dark, dramatic colors – eschewing any use of pink or pastel shades.
+She preferred dark, dramatic colors – eschewing any use of pink or pastel shades.
 She was sewing “improv” quilts before that word entered the quilters’ lexicon.
-She is heavily influenced by the Japanese concept of “Wabi Sabi”; and her favorite color is black!
+She was heavily influenced by the Japanese concept of “Wabi Sabi”; and her favorite color was black!

-Cindy Schober has accessed Eileen’s remaining stash of hand-dyed fabrics and will be selling them at the Jumble Sale in August.
-She has re-washed each piece she is going to sell.
-When Cindy suggested that we might honor Eileen by creating quilts in her style using her hand-dyed fabrics; I jumped on the bandwagon!
-I am a co-chair of Special Exhibits for 2027, and this is a great opportunity for us to play with new skills we have learned in workshops and programs this year.
+Cindy Schober accessed Eileen’s remaining stash of hand-dyed fabrics and is willing to sell them at a very good price if you are interested in participating in the Wabi Sabi exhibit. (contact Cindy by phone or email, her info is in the directory) When Cindy suggested that we might honor Eileen by creating quilts in her style using her hand-dyed fabrics; we jumped on the bandwagon!
+This is a great opportunity for us to play with new skills we have learned in workshops and programs this year.

-A special ribbon (made from Eileen’s hand-dyed fabrics) will be awarded at the quilt show by a committee of her long-time collaborators to the quilt that most accurately represents the simplicity and color harmony that Eileen loved.
+A special ribbon (made by Eileen from her hand-dyed fabrics) will be awarded at the quilt show by VIEWERS CHOICE ballot at the show.
+This will allow the public to judge which quilt most accurately reflects the definition of Wabi-Sabi.

 Wabi originally referred to the loneliness of living in nature, remote from society.
 Over time, it evolved to mean a calm unmaterialistic lifestyle that finds beauty and serenity in simplicity and quietness.